stinodego/python-ci/README.md

 [Poetry](https://python-poetry.org/) is an amazing, modern tool for developing Python packages.
 See my [Poetry guide](https://github.com/stinodego/poetry-guide) for pointers on using Poetry effectively.

-Note that the dependency specification for this repository contains three [dependency groups](https://python-poetry.org/docs/master/managing-dependencies/):
+Note that the dependency specification for this repository contains two [dependency groups](https://python-poetry.org/docs/master/managing-dependencies/):

 * `test`: Includes all testing dependencies.
-* `pre-commit`: Only includes the `pre-commit` package.
-Having this in a separate dependency groups means we can exclude it when setting up the testing environment in the CI.
-* `lint`: An optional group with linting dependencies.
+* `lint`: Includes all linting dependencies.
 This can be useful to help your IDE do autoformatting or show in-line linting errors.

-Install these by running `poetry install --with lint`
+Having these development dependencies in separate groups makes it easy to install only the required dependencies in the CI workflows.

 ## GitHub Actions